Muath al-Kasasbeh: Capture

 The plane al-Kasasbeh was piloting, a Lockheed Martin F-16 formerly used by the Royal Belgian Air Force, crashed after suffering from mechanical problems on 24 December 2014 during a bombing raid on a brick factory during the military intervention against the Islamic State.
 The Jordanian government said a technical failure caused him to eject after flying at low altitude, but the Islamic State claimed it shot down his aircraft.
 He ejected and parachuted into a lake near Raqqa, Syria.
 He was quickly captured by Islamic State militants and pulled from the water.
 US officials state they initiated a search and rescue mission, but they did not locate him before he was captured.
 On 30 December 2014, al-Kasasbeh appeared in a detailed interview with ISIL's Dabiq magazine.

 Unsuccessful negotiations took place for his release.
 His family applied pressure on the Jordanian government to arrange for his release.
-Originally, it was proposed to trade him and a kidnapped Japanese journalist, Kenji Goto, for Sajida al-Rishawi, a failed Iraqi suicide bomber incarcerated in Jordan since she took part in the 2005 Amman hotel bombings, and sentenced to death.
-The Jordanian government insisted on proof that al-Kasasbeh was still alive before it could proceed with a swap.
+Initially, it was proposed to trade him and a kidnapped Japanese journalist, Kenji Goto, for Sajida al-Rishawi, a failed Iraqi suicide bomber incarcerated in Jordan since she took part in the 2005 Amman hotel bombings and sentenced to death.
+The Jordanian government insisted on proof that al-Kasasbeh was still alive before proceeding with a swap.
 ISIL refused and published the video of his killing.

 A military operation to free al-Kasasbeh, possibly by Jordanian special forces, may have been made on 1 January 2015.
-Members of an anti-ISIL group in Raqqa, named Raqqa Is Being Slaughtered Silently, said they witnessed coalition jets bombing targets in Raqqa in some of the fiercest strikes of the anti-ISIL campaign, while four helicopters dropped off soldiers wearing purported Jordanian Army uniforms.
+Members of an anti-ISIL group in Raqqa, named Raqqa Is Being Slaughtered Silently, said they witnessed coalition jets bombing targets in Raqqa in some of the fiercest strikes of the anti-ISIL campaign.
+At the same time, four helicopters dropped off soldiers wearing purported Jordanian Army uniforms.
 The mission was aborted when ISIL fighters in the area began firing anti-aircraft missiles at the helicopters, forcing a retreat.